G1OJS/PyFT8/README.md

 solutions keeping code as tight and minimal as possible, whilst experimenting with different candidate selection algorithms and decoding approaches.

+## Approach
+You won't find many comments in the code; I try to make things as obvious as possible via variable names and logical structure.
+Also - this is mainly my plaything.
+Do feel free however to get in touch and ask how anything works.
+I might add some diagrams etc at some point too - especially if I find an approach that seems to offer something improved and/or very compact.

 ## Limitations
 In pursuit of tight code, I've concentrated on core standard messages, leaving out some of the less-used features.